wp-plugins/sz-google/readme.txt

 * Feature: Add Google+ comments system.

 == Upgrade Notice ==

+= 0.8 =
+This release add module for google documentation and improves some aspects of previous modules.
+With this version of the plugin can place on your site any video on youtube and customize many parameters of customization.

 = 0.7 =
 This release add module for google youtube and improves some aspects of previous modules.
 With this version of the plugin can place on your site any video on youtube and customize many parameters of customization.